 With picks at Nos.
 2 and 13 in the first round, the Rams could have drafted any quarterback they wanted with the second pick and all but Blake Bortles with the 13th selection.
 Although it appeared the Rams never really considered grabbing a signal-caller with either of those picks, there were those who would have liked to see them do it, especially considering the bonus pick the team had from Washington.

 The Rams eventually spent a lowly sixth-round pick on developmental prospect Garrett Gilbert -- who is nowhere close to being an NFL starter -- despite multiple hints that they'd spend at least a Day 2 pick on a quarterback.
+While there are examples of quarterbacks drafted later than the top of the first round panning out, they're traditionally difficult to find.

 Taking it a step further, it was also fair to wonder whether the Rams should have more strongly considered a quarterback at the top of the draft because they might never draft in such lofty territory again.
 In Fisher's 18 full seasons as a head coach, his teams have had seven or more wins 15 times.
 He's had one season each with four, five and six wins.